Favorite Ski Town Lunch Spots Around New England

 Smokin Good BBQ is a must try while in Bethel!
 They are a small food truck on the side of Route 2; keep an eye out for their orange trailer.
 They use only the best and finest fresh meats available that are dry rubbed with secret recipes and spices.
 The meats are smoked at a low heat for up to 16 hours using local hardwoods.
 Even their sides are made from scratch and prepared to their standards with local ingredients and more secret recipes!
 Their menu is full of drool worthy meals that will warm you up after a day on the trails.

-Nearby, The Bethel Village Trails are a project of the non-profit Mahoosuc Pathways and a great place to ski or bike while in Bethel.
+Nearby, the Inland Woods + Trails is a great place to ski or bike while in Bethel.
 They have recreation trails for fat tire bikes, snowshoes, and cross country skiing.
 If you don’t have the gear, they offer rentals as well.
 They have 18km of trails for every level and 8 miles of wooded trails.
 They now connect to Gould Academy’s 12km of trails.
 You will always have a place to go!

 You can also head over to Carter’s Cross Country Ski Center.
 They have over 55 km of trails for cross country skiing, snowshoeing, and fat bike riding.
 There are amazing views of Sunday River and the Mahoosuc and Presidential ranges.
 They also offer lodging in trail side cabins with 100 acres of skiing terrain!
 Spend a night on the trails and wake up for an early morning ski!

 Main Street Market & Cafe -Concord-Carlisle, MA